j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 So, [as an engineer](https://www.linkedin.com/in/lifegames), I used this opportunity to build my own media downloader service, experiment with the latest AWS features, along with a [companion iOS App](https://github.com/j0nathan-ll0yd/ios-OfflineMediaDownloader) using SwiftUI and Combine.

 The end result is a generic backend infrastructure that could support any number of features or Apps.
-This repository is the source code, CloudFormation templates, deployment scripts, documentation and tests that power the App's backend.
+This repository is the source code, Terraform templates, deployment scripts, documentation and tests that power the App's backend.
 This includes:

 * The ability to download videos and have them stored to an S3 bucket.
 * The ability to view downloaded videos (via API).
 * The ability to register for and dispatch push notifications to the mobile App.
 * It also has a custom authorizer Lambda function that supports query-based API tokens.
 This was needed for integration with Feedly.

-I share this for any engineer to be able to build a basic backend and iOS App for a future pet project or idea.
+I share this for any engineer to be able to build a basic backend and iOS App for a future pet project.

 ## Project Tenants